ajlopez/SimpleContext/README.md

 # SimpleContext

-Associate arbitrary data with a context (simple plain JavaScript object).
+Associate arbitrary data with a context (a simple plain JavaScript object).

 ## Installation